-This function operates the fan and the heating element around it.
+This function operates the fans and the heating element around them.
 An even heat is produced throughout the oven, allowing you to cook large amounts quickly.

-Fan oven cooking is particularly suitable for baking on several shelves at one time and is a good 'all-round' function.
+Fan oven cooking is particularly suitable for multi-shelf cooking and is a good 'all-round' function.
 It may be necessary to reduce the temperature by approximately 10 °C for recipes previously cooked in a conventional oven.